 The tree at Bag End is a fake tree intended to preserve the area’s appearance as it was in the film, even though the one featured in The Lord of the Rings was real.
 The film version was actually cut down and placed there for the movie.
 It died by the time they decided to film The Hobbit, so a fake tree with hand-painted leaves sits in its place, an exact replica of the original.

-Alternatively, curious fans for the film can stop in the town of Matamata and take the shuttle bus up to the set.
+Alternatively, curious fans of the film can stop in the town of Matamata and take the shuttle bus up to the set.